 It really doesn’t matter how much you leave at the bottom of the bottle.
 10 percent, 1 percent, a drop…nothing…

-I have a case, you should see it.
+I have a case you should see.
 A client made a remedy out of a completely empty bottle!!!!
 She had a rash, a side-effect of her antibiotic.
-I told her to make a remedy out of the antibiotic, but she had taken the whole bottle, there was nothing left!
-So she made a remedy out of her empty pharma bottle–and it worked!
-Here it is, click below:
+I told her to make a remedy out of the antibiotic, but she had taken all the capsules, there was nothing left, the bottle was empty!
+So she made a remedy out of her empty Rx bottle–and it worked!
+Here it is, click below, see for yourself:

-So, I think you can see, if a substance’s energy remains in an empty bottle, then clearly, if you dump out a bottle full of water, there is still plenty of liquid left in there to keep a remedy going, probably several drops; but even one drop would have been enough.
+So, I think you can see, if a substance’s energy or vibration remains in an empty bottle, then clearly, if you dump out your water bottle, there is still plenty of liquid left in there to keep the remedy going, probably several drops; but even one drop would have been enough!

 EMF’s and Homeopathy

 Hi Elaine.
 Although homeopathy helped some when my Naturopath recommended I take Ignatia Amara 200C for my Depression, he told me that he got away from prescribing Homeopathic remedies because he firmly believed that the EMF radiation from computers, cordless phones and other appliances reduced the efficacy of the remedies (that he stored).

 How could he have known that?

 His reasoning was that they were ENERGY based.